vsupapo/FoodFinder/FoodFinderAPI.md

 ```

 Example response:
+The response contains a list of Restaurant objects within a data envelope.
 The following is an example response from the /restaurants endpoint:

 ```
 HTTP 200 OK
 Content-Type: application/json

 {
-	"data": [
+	"data": [{
-		{
 			"id": 1,
 			"restaurant_name": "Cookie Time",
 			"street": "456 West Avenue",